akyoto/mgit/README.md

 ### Why is this needed?

-* Increase semver tags of multiple repos
+* Increase semver tags of multiple repositories
-* Update dependencies of multiple repos
+* Update dependencies of multiple repositories
-* Get information about multiple repos
+* Get information about multiple repositories
 * See if your last commits are already tagged or not
 * Runs every command in parallel which makes it pretty fast